Skip to content

 Rosetta Stone

-An important fact about the Rosetta stone that you should be aware of before visiting it is that the Stone is not entirely complete and that the top section, composed of Egyptian hieroglyphs, was the part that suffered the most damage.
+An essential fact about the Rosetta stone that you should be aware of before visiting it is that the Stone is not entirely complete and that the top section, composed of Egyptian hieroglyphs, was the part that suffered the most damage.
 Only the last 14 lines of hieroglyphic text are complete and undamaged.
 All 14 are missing from the right side, and 12 are damaged from the left.

 What was the Rosetta Stone’s original state when it was discovered?

-The enormous Rosetta Stone was part of a wall inside an Ottoman fort before being discovered by Pierre-François Bouchard, a french officer in charge in the late 18th century.
-When he discovered the stone, he knew he had found something that would hold great value.
+The enormous Rosetta Stone was part of a wall inside an Ottoman fort before being discovered by Pierre-François Bouchard, a French officer in charge in the late 18th century.
+When he discovered the Stone, he knew he had found something that would hold great value.

 A Coincidental Discovery That Led to a Sea of Information